Johannes Høsflot Klæbo: 2017–18: Olympic success and World Cup overall

-2018–19: Tour de Ski, World Championships, and second World Cup overall
+2018–19: Tour de Ski, World Championships, and World Cup overall

 Klæbo won the 2018–19 Tour de Ski in his first appearance in the Tour.
 22 years and 76 days old, he became the youngest skier to win the overall Tour de Ski.

 Klæbo won three gold medals at the 2019 World Championships in Seefeld in Tirol, Austria.
 He started the championships with a World Championship title in the individual sprint.
 By winning the sprint, Klæbo became the youngest male winner of a World Championship race in cross-country skiing.
 He finished 30th in the skiathlon after not keeping up at the classic part of the race.
 The result at the skiatlon made Klæbo give away his spot at the 15-kilometre classic to Sjur Røthe.
 Together with Emil Iversen, Klæbo won the team sprint after beating Russia's Alexander Bolshunov in the last stages of the final leg.
 On 1 March, Klæbo raced the 4th leg on Norway's team who won the 4 × 10-kilometre relay on the second-to-last event of the championships.

 Klæbo won the overall 2018–19 World Cup and extended his own record of most sprint victories in a single World Cup season, with eight wins.
 He also leveled Emil Jönsson's all-time World Cup record of most sprint victories, with 16 wins, and tied with Emil Jönsson and Ola Vigen Hattestad for the most overall sprint titles, with 3.